 GO, an Antibody Drug Conjugate (ADC), is an antibody-targeted chemotherapeutic agent consisting of a humanized murine CD33 antibody.
 Since it is a humanized anti-CD33 monoclonal antibody, it is highly specific for targeting leukemic blasts.
 GO binds to, and is internalized by tumor cells expressing CD33.
 As a result, this ADC can then dispense the anti-tumor antibiotic calicheamicin to CD33-expressing tumor cells.

-GO was first approved by the FDA via accelerated review in May 2000 for monotherapy of elderly individuals with relapsed AML, but it was voluntarily withdrawn by the company, Pfizer, from market on October 15th 2010.
+GO was first approved by the FDA via an accelerated review in May 2000 for monotherapy of elderly individuals with relapsed AML, but it was voluntarily withdrawn by the company, Pfizer, from the market on October 15th, 2010.
 On 1st September 2017, the FDA approved GO for adults with newly diagnosed CD33-positive AML, and adults and children 2 years and older with R/R CD33-positive AML.
 The approval was based on several studies, which are reported by the AGP in more detail here.

 Wei and Tiong emphasized several challenges about the use of GO in the future.
 The authors’ first major concern was the risk of Veno-Occlusive Disease (VOD) mainly in patients who received SCT within 3 months.
 The new dosing schedules seem safer in terms of VOD, but the limited experience with GO requires clinicians to carefully observe their patients and avoid hepatotoxic medications.
 The authors also stated that GO activity in adverse karyotype AML should be further investigated.
 Also worthy of note is that current studies are investigating the potential of GO in combination with other novel drugs.